rorygleeson/aws-transcribe-iotcore/README.md

 Finally we have the application running on our laptop which has a microphone enabled.
 This python application requires AWS CLI to be installed on your laptop.
 I have used Mac OS and terminal.

+We will setup our environment as follows:

+First we will setup the AWS serverless backend infrastructure.
+We will use SAM to deploy this into our AWS account.
+We will then test it is working using the AWS IoTCore MQTT client to simulate the ESP32 sensor.

+Next we will program the ESP32 device with the necessray code.
+We will then test that the device is able to send and receive MQTT messages to/from AWS IoTCore.

+Finally, we will setup the python application and integrate AWS transcribe into the solution, we voice commands can trigger an event to the ESP32, which in turn can take an action (turning the servo).

+*** Step 1 ***

+*** Step 2 ***

+*** Step 3 ***